RobinWijnant/my-home/README.md

 # My Home

-🎚 A python 3 script running on Raspberry Pi 4 that exposes handlers for Blynk.
+🎚 A python 3 script running on Raspberry Pi 4 that runs on MQTT events.

 ## Features

-- Roller blind doing an up/downwards motion based on:
-  - a fixed position
-  - a fixed time
+- Adjustable roller blind height
+- 433Mhz listener for the doorbell button

 ## Getting started